bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lukasiewicz.md

 ### Mathematical Profile (Excerpt):
 * However, by the time Łukasiewicz was born in Lemberg, Austria had named the region the Kingdom of Galicia and Lodomeria and given it a large degree of administrative autonomy.
-* Jan's mother, Leopoldine Holtzer, was the daughter of an Austrian civil servant and both Leopoldine and Luke were Roman Catholics.
 * Łukasiewicz was interested in mathematics at school and he entered the University of Lemberg where he studied mathematics and philosophy.
 * Wishing to lecture in universities, Łukasiewicz continued to study for his habilitation, submitting his thesis to the University of Lemberg in 1906.
 * Once he had been awarded his habilitation, Łukasiewicz began to lecture at a Privatdozent.